ognistik/alfred-pasteflow/README.md

 * **CTRL + OPT**: Splits, inverts the order, then forces insertion into the "next" position

 </details>

+There's similar options for adding files to your list.
+You can add multiple files as one item, or split a group of files into individual items that can be processed separately.

 These universal actions give you quick, flexible ways to add content to your PasteFlow list, right from any text you're working with.